Deportation from the United States: Bracero Program and Operation Wetback

 After World War II, the demand for cheap agricultural labor led to the creation of the Bracero Program (1942–1964), a series of binational agreements that brought millions of Mexican men to the United States as temporary guest workers.
-The program, however, existed alongside and contributed to a rise in unauthorized migration, creating what became known as the "wetback crisis" in the early 1950s.
-In 1954, the Eisenhower administration launched Operation Wetback, a massive military-style campaign by the Immigration and Naturalization Service (INS) designed to apprehend and expel Mexicans.
+The program, however, existed alongside and contributed to a rise in illegal immigration, creating what became known as the "wetback crisis" in the early 1950s.
+In 1954, the Eisenhower administration launched Operation Wetback, a military-style campaign by the Immigration and Naturalization Service (INS) designed to apprehend and expel Mexicans.
 Led by General Joseph M. Swing, the operation relied on a combination of raids, publicity campaigns, and large-scale expulsions to create a climate of fear.

-While the operation involved formal deportations, the vast majority of the over one million expulsions in 1954 were voluntary departures.
-The INS also used a brutal method of expulsion known as the boatlift, contracting with private Mexican shipping companies to transport deportees from Port Isabel, Texas, across the Gulf of Mexico to Veracruz.
-The conditions on these ships, which were often repurposed cargo vessels, were abysmal, with deportees crowded into holds with little food, water, or sanitation.
-The journey, which could last up to forty-eight hours, was intended to traumatize migrants and deter them from returning.
-This commodification of deportation, which prioritized profit and punishment, inflicted severe physical and psychological hardship on hundreds of thousands of Mexicans.
+While the operation involved formal deportations, more than one-million persons were processed by immigration officials through voluntary departures.
+The INS also contracted with Mexican shipping companies to transport persons from Port Isabel, Texas, across the Gulf of Mexico to Veracruz.
+The conditions on these ships, which were often repurposed cargo vessels, were abysmal, with departing Mexicans crowded into holds with little food, water, or sanitation.
+The journey, which could last up to forty-eight hours, was intended to traumatize and deter its passenger from re-entering the United States.
+This immigration enforcement operation inflicted severe physical and psychological hardship on the many Mexicans affected.

-Discretionary relief for Europeans

-In contrast to the mass expulsions targeting Mexicans, European non-citizens who were in the country illegally during the same period often benefited from administrative discretion that allowed them to legalize their status.
-Under the Alien Registration Act of 1940, the government began to offer what became known as the "pre-examination" program.
-This procedure allowed certain non-citizens who were deportable but considered of "good moral character" to "pre-examine" for legal admission, leave the country (often to Canada), and then re-enter with a valid visa as a lawful permanent resident.
-This process effectively "unmade" their illegal status.
-Between 1925 and 1965, an estimated 200,000 Europeans, including those who had committed minor crimes, legalized their status through pre-examination, suspension of deportation, or the Registry Act of 1929.
-These forms of relief were largely unavailable to Mexicans and Asians, highlighting the racialized application of deportation law and contributing to the construction of the "illegal alien" as a non-white figure.